|

 Available within the network will be functions and services

-to which you subscribe on a regular basis and others that you call
+to which you subscribe on a regular basis and others that

-for when you need them.
-In the former group will be investment guidance, tax
+you call for when you need them.
+In the former group will

-announcement of cultural, sport, and entertainment events that fit your
+of cultural, sport, and entertainment events that fit your

-interests, etc. In the latter group will be dictionaries, encyclopedias, indexes,
+interests, etc. In the latter group will be dictionaries,

-catalogues, editing programs, teaching programs, testing programs, programming
+encyclopedias, indexes, catalogues, editing programs, teaching

-systems, data bases, and—most important—communication,
+programs, testing programs, programming systems, data bases,

-display, and modeling programs.
+modeling programs.

 ...

-communities be like?
+What will on-line interactive communities be like?
 In most

-fields they will consist of geographically separated
+fields they will consist of geographically separated members,

-small clusters and sometimes working individually.
-They
+sometimes grouped in small clusters and sometimes working

-common interest.
-In each field, the overall
+but of common interest.
+In each field, the overall community

-community of interest will be large enough to support a comprehensive system of field-oriented programs and
+of interest will be large enough to support a comprehensive

 ...

-You will not send a letter or a telegram; you will
+You will not send a letter or a telegram; you will simply

-urgency.
-You will seldom make a telephone call; you will ask the network
+a coefficient of urgency.
+You will seldom make a telephone

 |